MattithyahuData/P2-Bank-churn-prediction/README.md

 ```
 *   Cross validation used to get range of accuracy results when randomising the formation of the training datasets
 *    To cater for imbalanced class distributions in classifications use cases StratifiedKFold is used to ensure the test set reflects the distribution of the train set.
-This is similar to "stratify=y" in the train_test_split call
+This is like "stratify=y" in the train_test_split call

 ```python
 # Cross validate model with Kfold stratified cross validation